-- Starting in August 2019 we began deferring the salaries of certain employees.
-At March 31, 2020, we have deferred a total of \$186,044 (which has been included in accrued expenses on the condensed consolidated balance sheet) until such time as we have raised sufficient funding. - In December 2019, we closed a bridge financing raising \$805,000 through the issuance of 2019 Senior Notes to accredited investors. - On September 20, 2019, we entered into two separate LOC Agreements with current shareholders and related parties DKBK and CorLyst, which provide a revolving commitment of up to \$700,000 each (\$1.4 million total).
+On September 20, 2019, we entered into two separate LOC Agreements" with DKBK and current shareholder CorLyst, both related parties, which provide a revolving commitment of up to \$700,000 each (\$1.4 million total).
 Under the LOC Agreements, all funds borrowed will bear an 8% annual interest rate.
-The Lenders have the right to convert all or any portion of the debt and interest into Processa common shares.
-Our CEO is also the CEO and Managing Member of both Lenders.
-DKBK directly holds 16,166 shares of Processa common stock, representing approximately less than 1% of the Company's outstanding shares of voting capital stock while CorLyst directly holds 1,095,649 shares, representing approximately 19.9% of the Company's outstanding shares of voting capital stock.
-In April and June 2020, we drew a total of \$500,000 under the LOC Agreement with DKBK. - On May 5, 2020, we received \$162,459 under the Paycheck Protection Program.
+The lenders have the right to convert all or any portion of the debt and interest into Processa common shares.
+Our Chief Executive Officer (CEO) is also the CEO and Managing Member of both Lenders.
+CorLyst beneficially owns 996,376 shares of Processa common stock, representing approximately 17.8% of the Company's outstanding shares of voting capital stock.
+We have not drawn any amounts under these LOC agreements as of February 28, 2020.